designer2k2/warpi/README.md

 # warpi
-"GUI" script running on a Raspberry Pi 4 (and 3b), handling the startup, conversion and shutdown procedure.
+"GUI" script running on a Raspberry Pi 5, 4 and 3b, handling the startup, conversion and shutdown procedure.

+It is a user interface to run [Kismet](https://www.kismetwireless.net/) for [Wardriving](https://en.wikipedia.org/wiki/Wardriving).

 ## Setup: